 Director Attendance at Annual Meeting

-The board encourages all directors to attend the annual meeting of shareholders.
-One of our directors attended the 2018 annual meeting of shareholders, which occurred prior to our initial public offering.
+The board encourages all directors to attend the annual meeting of shareholders, but does not require director attendance.
+Except for Mr. Wylie, none of our directors attended the 2019 annual meeting of shareholders.

 Board Composition